damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 docker-compose -f portainer-docker-compose.yml -p portainer up -d
 ```

-You can also visit `http://127.0.0.1:9001` or `http://example.com:9001` to access portainer after starting the containers.
+You can also visit `https://example.com:9001` to access portainer after starting the containers.

 ## Usage